aspose-pdf/Aspose.PDF-Documentation/en/java/working-with-facades/pdffilesignature/verify-signature-in-pdf-file/_index.md

 type: docs
 weight: 30
 url: /java/verify-signature-in-pdf/
-description: This section explains how to work with Signature in a PDF File using PdfFileSignature class.
+description: Learn how to verify digital signatures in a PDF document in Java to ensure authenticity using Aspose.PDF.
 lastmod: "2021-06-05"
 draft: false
 ---